supervisely/docs/enterprise/installation/README.md

 ### Step 1.
 Get your unique key from us

-Before the installation we will send you a license key and `supervise-cli` installation command.
+Before the installation we will send you a license key and a `supervise-cli` installation command.
 Please run it on the machine where you want to install Supervisely.

 ### Step 2.
 Install pre-requirements